DustinJSilk/qwik-graphql-test/README.md

 This requires a pre-release version of Qwik.
 Manually build a production version and update your node modules.

+Run the server using `node ./server/main.js` which supports some basic queries and mutations

 ### Limitations

 - The GraphQL client cant be serialized so it can't be accessible to the whole app using Qwik context.
 Currently I'm storing it in the Window on the frontend and recreating it with each request on the server